moira-alert/doc/source/user_guide/simple.rst

 Thresholds
 ----------

 In simple mode you need to specify two threshold values: WARNING and ERROR.
-Note that Moira will automatically switch to raising or falling mode according to these settings.
-In our example, warning threshold is greater than error threshold.
+In our example, lower values are bad, so we set warning threshold greater than error threshold.
 In this case, Moira will consider any value less than 50000 a warning and less than 1000 an error, which is what we want.
-In other cases, you may need to consider large values a problem - then you should make error threshold greater than warning.
+In other cases, you may need to consider large values a problem - then you should make error threshold greater than warning and select ``Watch for value raising`` option.

 Tags